Technical information regarding the data and graphics on the U.S. Geological Survey National Water-Quality Assessment annual reporting Web site

 Figure 9.
 Perfluoroalkoxy (Teflon-PFA) bag used with D–96 sampler to contain collected water.
 Photograph by Amanda L. Fredricksen, U.S. Geological Survey.

 Samples collected from NWQN sites are analyzed for concentrations of suspended sediment, inorganic and organic carbon, and selected nutrients, pesticides, major ions, trace elements, and physical properties.
-Table 2 lists the constituents included in this initial (2014) version of the annual reporting Web site.
-A complete list of constituents collected at NWQN sites is provided as an attachment in table 3 below.
+Table 2 lists major ion, nutrient and sediment constituents reported in this (2015) version of the Water Quality Tracking Web site.
+A complete list of major ion, nutrient and sediment constituents collected at NWQN sites is provided as an attachment in table 3 below.
 Dissolved ammonia, dissolved orthophosphate, and dissolved silica are reported only for Mississippi-Atchafalaya River Basin sites because they have historically been reported as part of the NASQAN network (Aulenbach and others, 2007).
+Total and particulate analyses are not analyzed at reference sites.

 Table 2.
 Constituents assessed through National Water-Quality Assessment annual reporting for water year 2013.